 2. Languages of Film and Television (10 credits)

 You'll examine the ways in which moving images communicate with audiences.
 You'll draw on the analysis of film and television texts as well as the industrial and technological conditions underpinning their production.
 You'll also explore the connections between theories of film and television and its production, distribution and consumption.

 In your second term you'll have the opportunity to apply the concepts and techniques presented in the first term.
 You'll also expand your understanding of the creative process.
-Some of these modules are studied alongside students on our other masters courses providing a balanced view of the industry.
+Some of these modules are studied alongside students on our other masters courses providing a balanced view of the film and television industries.
 Other modules specialise in visual effects and are studied only by students on this masters course.